 Open Maven tool window to see that all changes made in the parent POM are reflected in sub projects.

-Download the Maven 2 version on your computer.
+Download the needed Maven version on your computer.

 From the main menu select.

-On the Maven settings page, in the Maven home directory field, specify the location of the Maven 2 installation.
+On the Maven settings page, in the Maven home directory field, specify the location of the Maven custom version installation.